Export Compliance and Risk Mitigation Documents

 - Working with controlled equipment, substance, or technology, to ensure adequate screening and export licensing determinations.

 - Hosting a visitor from an entity on a US restricted list, to ensure the individual only works on fundamental research and to avoid exporting any items to a restricted entity.
+Note: Northwestern will not routinely sponsor Research Visitors from restricted entities.
+There is a limited appeal/waiver process for certain instances.
+See Restricted Parties Research Visitors.

 - Resources: Restricted Party Screenings, Visitor Screening Process.